smuellerDD/esdm/README.usage.md

 ## AIS 20/31 (2011) Compliance

-The ESDM server operates NTG.1 compliant to AIS 20/31 (2022 draft version) right away when using one of the following interfaces:
+The ESDM server operates NTG.1 compliant to AIS 20/31 (2011 version) right away when using one of the following interfaces:

 * `esdm_get_random_bytes_pr` ESDM library interface,